Expectations for Graduate Education Overview

 Virginia Tech is committed to sustaining a positive workplace and learning environment that respects individual dignity and is free of coercion, harassment, intimidation, fear, and exploitation (see Principles of Community).
 Graduate students, therefore, have a reasonable expectation of civility from faculty and staff with whom they interact.
 Likewise, they are expected to extend that civility toward others in the Virginia Tech community.

-To maintain a culture of civility in the Graduate School, academic bullying is unacceptable.
+To maintain a culture of civility at Virginia Tech, academic bullying is unacceptable.
 Academic bullying is belittling or intimidating behavior (verbal or non-verbal, intentional or unintentional) in a university setting that undermines, isolates, humiliates, or denigrates an individual in a manner that causes emotional distress and compromises a person’s self-esteem, health, feelings of safety, and productivity.
 It is one of a spectrum of behaviors (e.g., sexual harassment, discrimination, and workplace violence) that contributes to a hostile work environment.

 We recognize that an academic culture, which is built upon academic freedom, individual accomplishment, and, increasingly, competition for funding, may be susceptible to behaviors characterized as uncivil or disrespectful and that these behaviors can be detrimental to both individuals and the institutional climate.